 Lutz prefers to use meat with a bone so we get the morrow.
+You can make this vegan and vegetarian by omitting the meat.
 He always keeps the skin on the potatoes as well.
 He says we need to eat more dirt to stay healthy!
 I’ve read that before, I guess he has too.

 LUTZ’S LENTIL SOUP

-- 1 lbs dried lentils or a mix of beans & lentils
+- 1 lb dried lentils or a mix of beans & lentils

 - 1 big red/white onion roughly chopped

-- 2 medium washed potatoes keep skin on & diced 1 inch pieces
+- 2 medium washed potatoes keep the skin on & diced 1-inch pieces

 - 1 large carrot diced